emson/elf0/README.md

-# 🧝 ELF - sElf Improving AI Workflows
+# 🧝 Elf0 - sElf Improving Agentic YAML Workflows

 **Build powerful AI agent workflows using simple YAML files.
-No complex coding required.**
+Zero complex coding required.**

-ELF (sElf-improving Llm-powered workFlows) lets you create multi-step AI workflows by describing what you want in YAML.
-Chain together different AI models, integrate with external tools, and even use AI to improve your workflows automatically.
+Elf0 lets you create multi-step AI workflows by describing what you want in YAML.
+Chain (graph) together different AI models, integrate with external tools, and even use AI to improve your workflows automatically.

 ```bash
 # Simple AI workflow in one command